sergioponguta/Mysql-ddl-to-Appwrite-Collections/README.md

 This gonna help you to use your existing database model, or DDL script, to create collections in Appwrite.

 At the moment it converts tables, columns, primary keys and unique constraints.
-Also `NOT NULL` as required fields, also supports numeric types, strings, and dates.
+Also `NOT NULL` as required fields, also supports numeric types, strings, `enums`, and dates.

 > At this moment, `collections_id` will be the same as the table name in lowercase, and `collection_name` will be the same as the table name in uppercase.